North Korea fires submarine-launched missile: state media | DW | 02.10.2019

 Timed before talks

-The test comes just days before Washington and Pyongyang were scheduled to resume denuclearization talks, which had been stalled for months.
+The test comes just days before Washington and Pyongyang are scheduled to resume denuclearization talks, which had been stalled for months.

 Japan confirmed that a ballistic missile had fallen in its territorial waters and condemned the launch.